Gimme, gimme never gets… except if you’re a developer.

 The test/dev build that started as a “Gimme!” slowly matures through several generations of development – possibly into a system that is about to launch from staging into production.

-- Based on intelligent policy managed by the Cloud Team, the “gimme” app is automatically deployed into production on a secure, highly performant and cost-effective tier one data center.
-Automatically and transparently, adhering to performance, cost and security policy.
+- Based on intelligent policy managed by the Cloud Team, the “gimme” app is automatically deployed into production on a secure, highly performant, and cost-effective tier-one data center.
+Automatically and transparently, adhering to performance, cost, and security policy.

-This is how the VMware platform allows the CIO to say “Yes” to every resource request and simultaneously restore design excellence, security due diligence and cost management.
+This is how the VMware platform allows the CIO to say “Yes” to every resource request and simultaneously restore design excellence, security, due diligence, and cost management.

 If Self-Driving Operations primarily addresses the needs of the infrastructure group, Self-Service Automation supports the needs of the cloud and development teams.
-The platform allows teams to automatically apply the right policies, to the right workload, at the right time—incorporating any cloud endpoint or service.
+The platform allows organizations to automatically apply the right policies, to the right workload, at the right time—incorporating any cloud endpoint or service.

 vRealize Automation and the Cloud Operating Model